bahorn/skp/README.md

 This supports 5.15+ (beyond some vmalloc changes in 6.10) for the BIOS boot path and 5.16+ for the UEFI runtime hook (due to a bug I haven't yet figured out in older kernels).

+Currently relying on a private repo for the payloads, which will be GPL2'd.

 ## Usage